Davoto/Davoto/README.md

 # 💫 About Me:
-I'm currently studying C++, C and Python for embedded systems at Hogeschool Utrecht
+I'm currently studying C++, C and Python for embedded systems at Hogeschool Utrecht.

 # 💻 Tech Stack: